nus-cs2103-AY2223S2/tp/docs/team/karen-lam.md

 * **New Feature**: Added the ability to view all internships
     * What it does: allows the user to view all internships saved in TinS.
-Only internship position, company and associated tags are displayed in the List Panel ().
+Only internship position, company and associated tags are displayed in the List Panel.
     * Justification: This feature is vital for users to efficiently use TinS as it displays only essential information of all internship a user has, avoiding screen clutter.